Is your hair a tangled mess when you wake up?

 Momme Count & Silk Grade

 A standard momme count is around 15.
-A momme count around 20 or higher is considered to be of very high quality.
+A momme count around 20 or higher, for example, is considered to be of very high quality.

 Silk is also graded on an A to C scale – with A being the highest.
 Within each grade, levels are also differentiated by the numbers 2 to 6 – with 6 being the highest.